legacysurvey/legacysurvey/pages/dr2/description.rst

 Ceres solver (http://ceres-solver.org), originally developed by Google.

-The PSF models and the PSF-convolved galaxy profiles are approximated with mixture-of-gaussian (MoG) models (http://arxiv.org/abs/1210.6563).
+The galaxy profiles are approximated with mixture-of-gaussian (MoG) models (http://arxiv.org/abs/1210.6563) and are convolved by the pixelized PSF models using a new Fourier-space method (Lang, in prep).
-This is not an exact representation, but introduces errors in these models typically at the level of :math:`10^{-4}` or smaller.
+The galaxy profile approximation introduces errors in these models typically at the level of :math:`10^{-4}` or smaller.
-The MoGs are treated as the pixel-convolved quantities for the PSF, etc, and are evaluated at the integral pixel coordinates without integrating any functions over the pixels.
+The PSF models are treated as pixel-convolved quantities, and are evaluated at the integral pixel coordinates without integrating any functions over the pixels.